 How to display an e-commerce knowledge graph?

-There are a few things you can do to help Google display your e-commerce business in the knowledge graph.
+You can do a few things to help Google display your e-commerce business in the knowledge graph.

 1. Make sure your website is well-designed and easy to navigate.

-This will help Google understand what your eCommerce site provides and make it easier for them to crawl your site.
+This will help Google understand what your eCommerce site provides and make it easier for them to crawl it.

 2. Add structured data to your website.